SpectoLabs/hoverfly-github-action/.github/DEPENDENCIES.md

 Eventually as Dependabot adds more features we may be able to remove this workaround.

+## Devcontainer base image version

+We always pin to the most specific ([patch-level](https://semver.org/)) version of the [devcontainer Docker base image](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/debian#using-this-definition-with-an-existing-folder) that we can, to ensure that the devcontainer builds are always reproducible.

+This is despite the general guidance from Microsoft for these images being to use ["the major release version of this tag to avoid breaking changes while still taking fixes and content additions as they land. e.g. `0-buster`"](https://hub.docker.com/_/microsoft-vscode-devcontainers?tab=description)

+The reason we are comfortable pinning to a specific patch-level version is that we still take fixes and content additions as they land, because we use Dependabot to keep us up to date (using the [above workaround](#workaround-for-other-dependencies)).

+NB when we manually update the version in the `devcontainer.json`, we need to be careful as the version format is e.g. `0.123.0-buster`, compared to `v0.123.0` in the [`dependabot_hack.yml`](workflows/dependabot_hack.yml)

+When the new version is a patch or minor level update, we don't bother to test manually that the new remote container works (before merging the Dependabot PR).
+In the (hopefully rare) event that it doesn't, we can simply put in another PR to downgrade the version to one that does work.

+For major version updates, we should test that the remote container works successfully before merging the Dependabot PR.
+The most failsafe way to test this is to [open the Dependabot PR branch in a remote Visual Studio Code container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume).
+Alternatively starting a new [Codespace](https://github.com/features/codespaces/) that points to the Dependabot PR branch should also be a valid test.

 ## Dockerfile dependencies

 We have [pinned the linux dependencies in the devcontainer Dockerfile](https://github.com/agilepathway/hoverfly-github-action/pull/46/files), but there is no mechanism to automatically update them, currently.
 It looks like [it's on Dependabot's roadmap](https://github.com/dependabot/dependabot-core/issues/2129#issuecomment-511552345), so we have reminders every 6 months to